French drain vs surface drain and the one choice that saves your Houston foundation

 What drainage installation really looks like

-The secret nobody tells you is that a drainage installation is a messy, technical surgery.
+What most homeowners don’t realize is that a drainage installation is a messy, technical surgery.
 It requires excavating tons of heavy clay and replacing it with specific aggregate.
 If you've ever tried to dig a trench in a Houston July, you know the "Black Gumbo" doesn't give up easily.

 Field note I’ve stood in hundreds of Houston yards where the homeowner spent $5,000 on new sod installation but zero on drainage.
 The result?
 The sod rots from "wet feet" within two seasons.
 You have to solve the water problem before you solve the grass problem.